ritiksahni/blog-dev/_posts/2021-01-30-Worker-HackTheBox.md

 ![root-flag](assets/img/posts/worker-htb/read-root-flag.png)

 We got root flag!

+We did it, let's now understand "Pipelines" and how they actually work.

+#### Understanding DevOps Pipelines <a name="understanding-pipelines">

+In software engineering, this term is very popular.
+Pipelines are a set of practices that are used in testing and deployment of software.
+Most of the practices in software engineering are quite common and hence we can automate those things by using Pipelines.
+They essentially build, test and deploy applications very fast and makes the whole deployment process efficient and organized.
+There can be several stages in a pipeline which uses different test cases given by developers.
+There are many frameworks which can help in creating DevOps pipelines such as **Jenkins**, **Travis CI**, **Circle CI**, **TeamCity** etc.

 **This was it!
 A really fun box, I got to use Azure DevOps for the first time.
 Hope you liked this walkthrough and feel free to contact me on my socials for feedback, suggestions!** [Contact Me](/contact)